chef/chef-web-docs/chef_master/source/resource_timezone.rst

 ``timezone``
    **Ruby Type:** String | **Default Value:** ``The resource block's name``

-   The timezone value to set.
+   An optional property to set the timezone value if it differs from the resource block's name.

 Common Resource Functionality
 =====================================================